salt-bevy/salt-bevy/README.md

 Some lessons will contain warnings if they cannot be run on a corporate or school network without messing something up.
-\[Trust me, I know about messing things up -- I once killed the then-experimental Internet in all of Utah and Colorado by misconfiguring a router. -- Vernon\]
+\[Trust me, I know about messing things up -- I once killed the then-experimental Internet in all of Utah and Colorado by misconfiguration a router. -- Vernon\]

 If you are working from a home office, you should be okay using your home router for the advanced lessons (but not while your spouse is streaming a movie).